MiguelCastillo/then-pipeline/README.md

 This is similar to lots of the *Middleware* utilities out there.
 Except that this runs *all* your handlers by default, until you `cancel` the sequence.
 As oppossed to calling `next` in every handler in order to execute the next handler in the pipeline.
 The reason for this reversed approach is that I have found that more often than not you want to execute *all* handlers in the pipeline.
 So I figured I'd reduce the boilerplate of calling next for the common case.
 So in order to control async work, handlers return Promises.

 Another really important feature of `then-pipeline` is to enable immutable data processing.
-Handlers now return data that is subsequently passed into the next handler, instead of mutating object and relying on side effects in order to communicate changes to subsequent handlers.
+Handlers now return data that is subsequently passed into the next handler, instead of mutating objects and relying on side effects in order to communicate changes to subsequent handlers.

 ``` javascript
 /* no more side effects to communicate changes to other handlers - YUCK! */